NSERC guide on integrating equity, diversity and inclusion considerations in research

 Equity, diversity and inclusion considerations at each stage of the research process

-Considering equity, diversity and inclusion in the research process, where relevant, promotes research excellence by making it more relevant to society as a whole, ethically sound, rigorous, reproducible, and useful (Tannenbaum et al. 2019).
+Considering EDI in the research process, where relevant, promotes research excellence by making it more relevant to society as a whole, ethically sound, rigorous, reproducible, and useful (Tannenbaum et al. 2019).
 It also fuels innovation through scientific discovery and by opening up new areas of research.
-In this context, EDI considerations promote research excellence by:
+In this context, EDI considerations promote research excellence by

-- expanding the applicability of research findings and new technologies across a wider segment of society (examples 1, 4, 8);
+- expanding the applicability of research findings and new technologies across a wider segment of society (examples 1, 4 and 8)

-- helping to reveal implicit assumptions related to research that otherwise might go unnoticed and unchallenged (example 2);
+- helping to reveal implicit assumptions related to research that may otherwise go unnoticed and unchallenged (example 2)

-- helping to mitigate biases by conducting inclusive research and improving technologies (see examples 4, 8 and 11);
+- helping to mitigate biases by conducting inclusive research and improving technologies (examples 4, 8 and 11)

-- preventing overgeneralizations of findings (example 3, 8, 9) that can be harmful and/or misleading; and
+- preventing overgeneralizations of findings that can be harmful or misleading (examples 3, 8 and 9)

-- improving reproducibility of research findings.
-Reproducibility can be more difficult when diversity-related variables are relevant to research but are not reported (example 7 and 9).
+- improving reproducibility of research findings, which can be more difficult when diversity-related variables are relevant to research but are not reported (examples 7 and 9)

-When equity, diversity and inclusion are not considered in the research process where relevant, research results may be of lower quality and can lead to harmful outcomes.
-For example, when products are engineered based on a particular standard or on subjects assumed to be representative of the population as a whole, it can lead to serious consequences such as decreased safety and security or other inequities for some groups (see examples 1 and 8).
+When EDI are not considered, where relevant, in the research process, research results may be of lower quality and can lead to harmful outcomes.
+For example, when products are engineered based on a particular standard or on subjects assumed to be representative of the population as a whole, it can lead to serious consequences such as decreased safety and security or other inequities for some groups; see examples 1 and 8.